 Year 6: $1.2 Million < GOAL SURPASSED

 As your customer base grows, so do the new pool of potential referral sources.
-It’s a delicious marketing cycle fueled by your consistent presence online.
+It’s a virtuous marketing cycle fueled by your consistent presence online.
 If you’re like us, and the split between referral and online leads ends up being around 50/50, that math might look something like this (roughly):

 Year 1: Start Online Marketing